-This report shows the flights that have been closed for registration.
+This report shows the active flight, if there is one.
 It includes the Item ID, Flight Designation, Flight Signup Deadline, Day 1 of Testing date, and the State of the flight.
+If there is not currently an active Flight, the report will show no results.
+If a flight is active, it will not be displayed in the Available Flights report.